davidenunes/davidenunes.github.io/_posts/2020-02-19-the-ignorant-schoolmaster.md

 > then there is only one way for students to criticize their masters' knowledge
 > from the point of view of class, and that is to become their peers.

-Rancière’s critique of the educational  theories of Bourdieu, Althusser, and Milner shows them to have at least one thing in common: a lesson in inequality.
+Rancière’s critique of the educational  theories shows them to have at least one thing in common: a lesson in inequality.
 Each, that is, by beginning with inequality, proves it, and by proving it, in the end, is obliged to rediscover it again and again.
-Whether school is seen as the reproduction of inequality (Bourdieu) or as the potential instrument for the reduction of inequality (Savary), the effect is the same: that of erecting and maintaining the distance separating a future reconciliation from a present inequality, a knowledge in the offing from today’s intellectual impoverishment &mdash;a distance discursively invented and reinvented so that it may never be abolished
+Erecting and maintaining the distance separating a future reconciliation from a present inequality &mdash;a distance discursively invented and reinvented so that it may never be abolished.